What does God require of us but to love mercy, do justice and walk humbly with God

 The Beloved Community Action Team of Nauset Interfaith is very much in need of an attorney with some experience in securing town committee approvals for a special residence, Beloved Community House, in Orleans as well as establishing a 501 © 2 group as an affiliate of Nauset Interfaith which is a 501 © 3 non-profit organization.
 Hopefully this can be done pro bono or at a low cost rate.
 If you think you might be able to help please contact Fr.
 Ken Campbell at 413-478-5719 or email@example.com

-All monthly meetings are on the 2nd Thursday of the month from 11:30 am to 1 pm.
+All monthly meetings are on the 2nd Thursday of the month from 11:30 am to 1 pm, except during the summer.
 Light refreshments are provided by the host congregation.

 Donations may be send to Nauset Interfaith at Box 306, South Orleans, Ma.
 02662.
 Checks should be made out to Nauset Interfaith Association.
 If you wish to support one of the action teams please note on memo line.

 Sign up to hear from us about events.